Working Class Roots

 Veteran in a Military Family:

-After his junior year of high school, at the age of 17, Paul joined the U. S. Navy.
+After his junior year of high school, Paul joined the U. S. Navy.
 He served on a destroyer stationed in San Diego and completed a tour off the coast of Vietnam shortly after the war ended.
-After three proud years of service, Paul was honorably discharged and joined a long list that includes four WW II Vets, one of whom was a Purple Heart recipient, a Korean war-era Vet, three Vietnam War Vets, a Naval Academy graduate who served in Iraq, and an Iraq war Veteran who recently retired as a Brigadier General, among others.
+After three proud years of service, Paul was honorably discharged and joined a long list of Veterans in his family, that includes four WW II Vets, one of whom was a Purple Heart recipient, a Korean war-era Vet, three Vietnam War Vets, a Naval Academy graduate who served in Iraq, and an Iraq war Veteran who recently retired as a Brigadier General, among others.
 Paul also has a nephew who will soon be commissioned as an Air Force officer, which will mean that some member of Paul’s family will have served in every branch of our nation’s military except the Coast Guard.
 Service to our country is a long-standing, family tradition.

 Like many enlisted Veterans, Paul got out of the service without any training for civilian work.
 This led to a variety of restaurant jobs.
 After being denied a promotion to management due to the lack of a college degree, Paul enrolled at San Diego State University.
 He was 29.
 Unfortunately, his GI Bill benefits expired after his freshman year, so Paul had to work full time and take out student loans to pay the bills.
 Paul was the first one in his family to graduate from college, but despite working full-time, he graduated with over $20,000 in student loan debt.
 In hindsight, it was the best investment he ever made.